Miguel26-pixel/FEUP-ESOF/docs/ArchitecturalDesign.md

 Since there are not a lot of relevant relations between different models, and we need a fast and reliable database, MongoDB was chosen due to the characteristics of NoSQL databases.

+### Sigarra Server Machine

+This is the machine where the Sigarra application and database exists.
+The login services will be used to authenticate a student so that they can use the application.

 ## Vertical Prototype

 ### Map